neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 - The gears shift based on your speed (not cadence, or torque).
   - In the beginning I got frustrated not knowing why it wasn't shifting, or when it would, as I spun the pedals or slowed toward a stop up a hill.
   - I spent some time in the app micro-managing what speed it would shift into which gear at.
 After a bunch of thrashing, I think I ended up back at almost exactly the factory defaults 😂 (having also learned the glory of the turbo button).

+#### Internal Locking <a id="x3-internal-locking"></a>
+My VanMoof X3 has a lock inside the bike, which is a cool feature.
+You engage it by pushing a button on the frame, and disengage it from the app on your phone.

+It doesn't stop someone from picking the bike up and throwing it in the back of a truck, but the bike does make an alarm sound if moved while locked, and VanMoof has a few other forms of DRM on that hopefully make them less attractive to thieves.

 #### Reliability / Shop Proximity <a id="x3-reliability"></a>
 A common refrain on [r/vanmoof] is that you should be prepared to take it to the shop for tune-ups or major issue troubleshooting.